 The ingenious power-plant Pain has developed and built with his own hands took 15 years of tireless effort. lt all started while Pain was gathering brushwood and noticed that wherever it was found the vegetation underneath seemed to grow more abundantly.
 The reason, he learnt, is that as branches, leaves and shrubs decompose they form the nutritious humus that enriches the earth.
 To imitate nature and produce humus, he thought, we could trim excess undergrowth from the forests.
 Then perhaps we could capture the energy produced by the fermentation that transforms this brushwood into humus.

-How the Jean Pain process works
+A Discovery - How the Jean Pain process works

 The stakes for France are obviously high.
 While the French import 126 million tons of oil annually, throwing their balance of payments seriously off the mark, French forests constitute an energy back-up with a potential that biologist Robert du Pontavice estimates as equivalent to 20 million tons of oil.
 Nor are these merely "theoretical" and unexploitable resources.